-- On the endpoint page from earlier, click "Get Globus Connect Personal" or download it from here: Globus Connect Personal
+- On the endpoint page from earlier, click "Get Globus Connect Personal" or download a version for your operating system it from here: Globus Connect Personal

-- Name this particular personal system and click "Generate Setup Key" on this page: Create Globus Personal endpoint
+- Name this particular personal system and follow the setup prompts to create your Globus Connect Personal endpoint.

 - Your personal system is now available as an endpoint within the Globus transfer interface.